Reading time: 7 minutes

-An adventure along the east coast of Australia is a recipe for exciting experiences, epic landscapes and unbridled fun!
-Fraser Island, located off the eastern coast of Queensland is about 120km long, with a constant population of about 200 people and is an absolute must on any Australian road trip.
+Fraser Island, located off the eastern coast of Queensland, Australia is about 120km long, with a constant population of about 200 people and is an absolute must on any Australian road trip itinerary.

-Here’s everything you need to know about visiting Fraser Island
+Here’s everything you need to know about camping on Fraser Island

 - Getting to Fraser & finding a 4×4